-On 7 December 2000, the law of the National Human Rights Commission of Mongolia was adopted.
+On 7 December 2000, the Law of the National Human Rights Commission of Mongolia was adopted.
 Following the adoption of this law, a national human rights institution was established in Mongolia.
 The law comprises of 6 chapters and 26 articles and provides the operational principles, structure, organization, and mandate of the Commission.
+On 23 January 2020, the Law of the National Human Rights Commission of Mongolia was revised by the Parliament and it came into effect from 3rd March 2020.
+This newly enacted Law reflected new progressive provisions covering issues such as appointing five Commissioners instead of three, ensuring transparent and open appointment procedure for Commissioners, establishing National Preventive Mechanism (NPM) under the NHRCM and appointing one Commissioner to be in charge of NPM, ensuring demands and recommendations of Commissioners and improving accountability mechanism for those officials to be held responsible for not fulfilling demands and recommendations of Commissioners etc.,

 The NHRCM is granted "A” status by the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC) (indicating full compliance with the Paris Principles) and was admitted as a full member institution at the Asia Pacific Forum of National Human Rights Institutions (APF) in 2001.

-The NHRCM has three full-time Commissioners.
+Currently the NHRCM has three full-time Commissioners.
 The law requires the candidates for Commissioners to be Mongolian citizens of high legal and political qualification, with appropriate knowledge and experience in human rights, with a clean criminal record and as having reached the age 35.
-In accordance with this law, the Speaker of the State Great Khural (Parliament) nominates candidates for Commissioner to the State Great Khural on the basis of proposals by the President, the Parliamentary Standing Committee on Legal Affairs and the Supreme Court.
-The State Great Khural appoints the Commissioners for terms of six years with a single possible re-appointment.
+The State Great Khural appoints the Commissioners for terms of six years with a single possible re-appointment based on open appointment procedure.
 The Chief Commissioner is appointed from the Commissioners for a term of three years.

 Principles of the Commission